How to Tell a Story in Film and Video With Colour Grading in DaVinci Resolve

 The white foam is now much brighter again / David Bode

 You can see the white there really lifts it compared to how it was before.
 How successful day-to-night is will really depend on the type of footage.
-It can be very tricky to make a sky look dark when it isn’t.
+It can be very tricky to make a look when it isn’t.

-You can see there’s quite a lot that can be done with stylised colour grading, whether that’s a subtle adjustment of colours and tones to push the ‘feeling’ in a particular direction or something a lot more , like turning day to night.
+You can see there’s quite a lot that can be done with stylised colour grading, whether that’s a subtle adjustment of colours and tones to push the ‘feeling’ in a particular direction or something a lot more dramatic, like turning day to night.

 More Film-Making Tutorials